mathren90/.emacs.d/Readme.md

 # My emacs configuration
-* Disclaimer * I am not a lisp programmer and this is a collection of dirty hacks mostly inspired by stuff found online.
-Do not take this as an example of how things should be done.
+*Disclaimer* I am not a lisp programmer and this is a collection of dirty hacks mostly inspired by stuff found online. *Do not take this as an example of how things should be done*.

 My setup aims at achieving the following: